Horse Browser for ADHD

 (-‸ლ)

-An example of this is when Niléane of MacStories reviewed it, "Horse Browser is unlike anything I've ever seen in this space" she said in her review.
-Here was a professional who'd given the system a proper review (unlike some of her commenters whom she'd gotten quite annoyed by, and made me lol,) but it still didn't click for her, why was that?
+An example of this disconnect happened when Niléane of MacStories reviewed Horse Browser.
+"Horse Browser is unlike anything I've ever seen in this space," she said in her review.
+Here was a professional reviewer who'd given the system proper attention and recognized its novelty, unlike some of her commenters whom she'd gotten quite annoyed by (which made me lol).
+But even after understanding that Trails was genuinely different, it still didn't become part of her daily workflow.

 I tried changing the copy, the pricing, the feature list.
 I endlessly built new features.
 But without understanding who was actually using Horse Browser daily, I was shooting in the dark.